 The couple has traveled extensively, including memorable trips to Antarctica, China and France.
 Avid boaters, they spent time recently living on their boat, exploring the Inside Passage.
 Together they have six children and 14 grandchildren who provide them with continuing joy and chaos.

-Dwight Whiting is a Client Manager and Member at Auxano Advisors, LLC, a wealth management firm in Bellevue, Wash.
+Dwight Whiting is a Financial Advisor and Partner at Auxano Advisors, LLC, a wealth management firm in Bellevue, Wash.
 He offers clients comprehensive financial, tax, estate, retirement and lifecycle planning.
 His specialties include high net worth planning, business succession planning, estate planning, multigenerational family wealth education, retirement income planning, portfolio management and philanthropic planning.

 Prior to joining Auxano Advisors in 2014, Mr. Whiting was a wealth advisor at Morgan Stanley and a financial advisor at UBS Financial Services.
 Earlier in his career, he managed the development and marketing of advanced technology alternative fuel systems at IMPCO Technologies, Inc. and worked as Director of Marketing at Dynalco Controls, a unit of Crane Co.

 Mr. Whiting earned bachelor’s degrees in management science and systems science from the University of California, San Diego, followed by a master’s degree in aeronautics and astronautics from Stanford University.